liquibase/liquibase-contribute-site/docs/code/api/change-change.md

     `Change` instances define what "change functions" are available to the end user and the arguments they take.
     They should only deal with database-agnostic `SqlStatement` and not directly interact with the database.

-    See [the SqlGenerator guide](../add-a-sql-generator/index.md) for more information on SqlStatements and SqlGenerators.
+    See [the SqlGenerator API](sqlgenerator-sqlgenerator.md) for more information on SqlStatements and SqlGenerators.

 ## Change Selection

 Each `Change` has a "name", and the ChangeLogParser selects the correct implementation by matching the name in the changelog file with the names defined by Change implementations.

-To determine which `Change` to use, Liquibase will find all the implementations that use the given name and choose the one with the highest [priority](../../extension-references/priority.md).
+To determine which `Change` to use, Liquibase will find all the implementations that use the given name and choose the one with the highest [priority](../architecture/service-discovery.md).
 This allows extensions to either define a new Change OR override an existing Change with a given name.

 ## API Highlights

-### Empty Constructor
+### Auto-Registration

-Liquibase requires implementations to have an empty constructor.
+Changes are [dynamically discovered](../architecture/service-discovery.md), so must have a no-arg constructor and be registered in `META-INF/services/liquibase.change.Change`.

 ### generateStatements()

-Returns an array of [liquibase.statement.SqlStatement](https://javadocs.liquibase.com/liquibase-core/liquibase/statement/SqlStatement.html){:target="_blank"}
-which describes the steps to perform against the database when this change is run during an `update`.
+Returns an array of [liquibase.statement.SqlStatement](sqlgenerator-sqlgenerator.md) which describes the steps to perform against the database when this change is run during an `update`.

 ### getConformationMessage()